Japan · tool

 - •Tipping is not customary and can be considered rude; excellent service is standard.

-- •Carry cash, as many smaller establishments, especially in markets and older alleys, do not accept credit cards.
+- •Carry cash, as many smaller establishments, especially in older neighborhoods, do not accept credit cards.

-- •Making a reservation is highly recommended for popular restaurants, particularly for dinner.
+- •Reservations are often recommended for popular restaurants, especially for dinner.